AverageHoarder/mkvpropr/README.md

 **auto_set_flags**<br>
 This allows to automatically set flags based on the file name, even when you skip a track via `-` as input.<br>
 For example a track with "Commentary with Director Ridley Scott" as track name should not be renamed to "Commentary English" via "enc" as input since that would mean losing information.<br>
 However the commentary flag might not be set for it.
-With auto_set_flags enabled, this track would still get the commentary flag even if you don't change it otherwise, depending on the regexes.
+With auto_set_flags enabled, this track would still get the commentary flag even if you don't change it otherwise, depending on the regexes.<br>
 Note: If you skip an entire group via `s`, no changes are made.

 **add_sub_format**<br>